DataDog/integrations-core/powerdns_recursor/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events
-The PowerDns check does not include any event at this time.### Service Checks
+The PowerDNS Recursor check does not include any events at this time.### Service Checks

 ### Service Checks
 **`powerdns.recursor.can_connect`**: